teozec/image-renderer/README.md

 ## Installation

-After obtaining the source code (e.g. by cloning from [our GitHub repository](https://github.com/teozec/image-renderer)), compile it using the following procedure in the code directory:
+After obtaining the source code (e.g. by cloning from [our GitHub repository](https://github.com/teozec/image-renderer)) you can build the project with `cmake`.
+Here we show the default Unix Makefile and the Xcode generators.

+Be sure you have installed [`cmake`](https://cmake.org/) version >= 3.12 and a `C++17` compiler.

+#### Unix Makefile

+Run the following shell commands from the project directory:

 ```bash
 mkdir build